Byblos: Etymology

 Its present Arabic name Jubayl (جبيل) or J(e)beil is a direct descendant of these earlier names, although apparently modified by a misunderstanding of the name as the triliteral root gbl or jbl, meaning "mountain".
 All of these, along with Byblos, are etymologically related.
-During the Crusades, this name appeared in European records as Gibelet or Giblet.
+During the Crusades, this name appeared in Western records as Gibelet or Giblet.
 This name was used for Byblos Castle and its associated lordship.